ECC memory: Personal computers

+Most data paths on a 2020s personal computer, including PCIe, SATA, chip-to-chip interconnection, and on-disk storage, have some form of ECC protection.
+The lack of ECC on main memory is in comparison unusual, especially given the size and higher likelihood of corruption.
+Linus Torvalds wrote a long e-mail thread in 2021 attacking Intel's choice to forgo ECC support on desktop platforms, when contemporary AMD desktop platforms could use (but not necessary enable the ECC feature on) registered DIMMs with ECC support.

 Cache

 Many CPUs use error-correction codes in the on-chip cache, including the Intel Itanium, Xeon, Core and Pentium (since P6 microarchitecture) processors, the AMD Athlon, Opteron, all Zen- and Zen+-based processors (EPYC, EPYC Embedded, Ryzen and Ryzen Threadripper), and the DEC Alpha 21264.

 As of 2006, EDC/ECC and ECC/ECC are the two most-common cache error-protection techniques used in commercial microprocessors.
 The EDC/ECC technique uses an error-detecting code (EDC) in the level 1 cache.
 If an error is detected, data is recovered from ECC-protected level 2 cache.
 The ECC/ECC technique uses an ECC-protected level 1 cache and an ECC-protected level 2 cache.
 CPUs that use the EDC/ECC technique always write-through all STOREs to the level 2 cache, so that when an error is detected during a read from the level 1 data cache, a copy of that data can be recovered from the level 2 cache.